A beautiful system of morality, veiled in allegory and illustrated by symbols.

 Charity plays a big part in Freemasonry and at all meetings and at the Festive Board there are opportunities to donate.
 At Oak Tree, we have a raffle at every Festive Board with a chance to win some nice prizes like bottles of wine, chocolates, or the ever-popular homemade cake.

-Someone from the Lodge will be in touch for a chat and to maybe arrange a face-to-face meeting with some of the members.
+If you live within 30 minutes or so of us in Farnham, the easiest thing to do is to send us a message through our Contact Page and someone from the Lodge will be in touch for a chat and to maybe arrange a face-to-face meeting with some of the members.

 If you've got this far through the FAQs, you'll have a reasonable understanding of what we're about and you will know in your own mind why you want to join.